Bored-Programmers/larabreadcrumb/README.md

  $breadcrumbs = BreadcrumbService::update()->disable(['comments', 'users']);
 ```

-After this, you won't be able to click on `comments` breadcrumb in the first example and on `comments` and `users` in
+After this, you won't be able to click on the `comments` breadcrumb in the first example and on the `comments`
-the second example.
+and `users` breadcrumbs in the second example.

-If you would like to dynamic segment, you must use curly braces `{}`.
+To disable dynamic segments, use curly braces `{}`:

 ```php
 use BoredProgrammers\LaraBreadcrumb\Service\BreadcrumbService;